zwt233/zwt233.github.io/_pages/about.md

 I am a first-year Ph.D. student at the [University of Virginia](http://www.virginia.edu/), now doing my rotation with [Prof. Jundong Li](http://people.virginia.edu/~jl6qk/).
 Prior to joining in UVa, I obtained my bachelor degree from the School of School of Information and Communication Engineering at Beijing University of Posts and Telecommunications, where I worked with [Prof. Yingxia Shao](https://shaoyx.github.io/) and [Prof. Wensheng Sun](https://bkso.baidu.com/item/%E5%AD%99%E6%96%87%E7%94%9F/23658543).

-Research Interest
+Research Interests
 ---
-I have abundant interest in **Graph Mining**, including **Graph Convolutional Network** and other exciting topics.
+I have abundant interest in **Feature Fusion** and **Graph Mining**, e.g., **Graph Convolutional Network** and other exciting topics.
 My previous research experiences mainly lie on feature fusion for forcasting.

 News
 ------
-* June-17-2020, waiting to be finished.
+* Aug-06-2019, Our paper **Forecasting Pavement Performance with a Feature Fusion LSTM-BPNN Model** was accepted by CIKM 2019.

 Awards
 ------